mihalisag/data-podium/readme.md

-# 🏎️ F1 Assistant Application (in progress)
+# 🏎️ Data Podium (in progress)

-The F1 Assistant Application is a powerful data-driven tool designed to analyze Formula 1 race data.
-Built using Python, Streamlit, and a Large Language Model (LLM), this application enables users to explore F1 data effortlessly, compare drivers, teams, and events, and uncover exciting insights.
+The Data Podium Application is a powerful data-driven tool designed to analyze Formula 1 race data.
+Built using Python, NiceGUI, and a Large Language Model (LLM), this application enables users to explore F1 data effortlessly, compare drivers, teams, and events, and uncover exciting insights.

 ---